 From the bone-dry sands of the Sahara to the lush Atlas and Rif Mountains, Morocco is one of the most ecologically diverse countries in the Mediterranean basin.
 Rabat, home to palaces, wide boulevards, and bustling markets, offers students the opportunity to move from the shops and cafes of the “European” city to the narrow alleys and exciting markets of the old medina in a few minutes’ walk.

-Whether sitting around one large dish of couscous with their host family or practicing the art of bargaining, AMIDEAST students find that Moroccans’ insistent hospitality allows the beauty of this country to emerge in thousands of small moments.
+Whether sitting around one large dish of couscous with their host family or practicing the art of bargaining, AMIDEAST students find that Moroccans’ insistent warmth allows the beauty of this country to emerge in thousands of small moments.